Bryce-Stabenow/recipe-gif-api/README.md

 <div id="top"></div>

   <p align="center">
     This is an API I created to organize and send GIF recipes, like those taken from <a href="https://www.reddit.com/r/GifRecipes/">Reddit.com/r/GifRecipes</a>.
-Please see the index page for documentation about its use!
+Please see the index.html page for documentation about its use!
   </p>
 </div>